Calif. trainer charged with sexually abusing minor

 Flores and David founded Rising STARS in 2017, according to a document designed to provide information about the organization to potential financial donors.
 STARS Prep Academy, an offshoot of Rising STARS, has described itself as a co-op that provides elite sports performance training for middle school athletes.

 STARS Prep Academy has a relationship with Santiago Charter Middle School in Orange County that allows students to attend school in the morning and train in their specific sport in the afternoon, according to an administrative official for the charter school.
-STARS and Santiago have a facilities sharing agreement between STARS and Santiago that allows kids in the STARS program to train on a portion of the Santiago campus.
+STARS and Santiago have a facilities-sharing agreement that allows kids in the STARS program to train on a portion of the Santiago campus.
 There were roughly 100 students, both male and female, in the program last academic year, according to multiple sources.

 Flores' involvement with high school and college athletes extends beyond his role as a trainer.
-In 2020, Level Sports Group, LLC., was registered to Flores' home address with his wife, Kristen, as the sole employee.
+In 2020, Levels Sports Group LLC was registered to Flores' home address with his wife, Kristen, as the sole employee.
 In an updated filing with the state of California in November 2021, Levels Sports Group added a second manager, Justin Giangrande, who has identified himself as a co-founder of Levels Sports Group.

 In a text message exchange with ESPN, Giangrande deferred questions about Flores' involvement in the company to an external spokesperson working on his personal behalf.